VictorGoic0/SpendSense/PRD.md

 - ✅ Display key metrics in operator dashboard

 #### Deployment
-- ✅ FastAPI deployed to AWS Lambda via AWS SAM
+- ✅ FastAPI deployed to Railway (moved from AWS Lambda for ease of deployment)
-- ✅ API Gateway for REST endpoints
 - ✅ S3 bucket for Parquet exports
 - ✅ Pre-signed URLs for downloads (7-day expiry)